r1ri/pop-stack/README.md

 # Personal Site
-if you want to check out the site you can find it at: [pop-stack.org](https://pop-stack.org).
+If you want to check it out you can find it at: [pop-stack.org](https://pop-stack.org).